 How to analyse elemental distribution in rocks with XRF.
-In this case study we look at columbite-tantalite (coltan) in rocks from Canada, with the Bruker S8 TIGER Series 2 WDXRF spectrometer.
+In this case study, we examine columbite-tantalite (coltan) in rocks from Canada using the Bruker S8 TIGER Series 2 WDXRF spectrometer.

 Columbite-Tantalite (Coltan)

 Columbite-tantalite, also known as Coltan, is a key material in the semiconductor industry.
-Tantalum capacitators are used in virtually all electronic products.
-However, coltan mining is a volatile and turbulent market, so there’s a constant search for new sources.
-These need to be evaluated for quality, and XRF is an ideal technique for characterising the element distribution in geological samples for refining and mineral beneficiation.
+Tantalum capacitors are used in virtually all electronic products.
+However, coltan mining is a volatile market, so there’s a constant search for new sources.
+These need to be evaluated for quality, and XRF is an ideal technique for characterising element distribution in geological samples to refine and enhance mineral beneficiation.

 Bruker S8 TIGER